 Campers, Staff and Facebook

 - A non-refundable deposit of $100 per session is part of the registration fee.
-The balance of the camp fee after the deposit is deducted will be refunded if the request is made in writing and received at the camp no later than two weeks before the time your child is schedule to come to camp.
+The balance of the camp fee after the deposit is deducted will be refunded if the request is made in writing and received at the camp no later than three weeks before the time your child is schedule to come to camp.
 Refunds are disbursed in the same form that payment was made.